VOLTTRON/volttron/docs/source/deploying-volttron/forward-historian-deployment.rst

 -  We use the existing agent called the Forward Historian for this purpose which is available in service/core in the VOLTTRON directory.
--  In the config file under the ForwardHistorian directory, we modify the following fields:
+-  In the config file under the Forward Historian directory, we modify the following fields:

-   - Destination-vip : the IP of the volttron instance to which we have to forward the data to along with the port number.
+   - Destination-vip: the IP of the volttron instance to which we have to forward the data to along with the port number.
 Example : ``tcp://130.20.*.*:22916``
    - Destination-serverkey: The server key of the VOLTTRON instance to which we need to forward the data to.
      This can be obtained at the VOLTTRON instance by typing ``vctl auth serverkey``